relindus/Final-Assignment-Digital-Technologies/myWebsite.md

 <p align="justify">
-Additional features could have been added as well.
+Additional features could have been part of the website.
 However, since I had no prior experience with website design or coding before taking the Digital Technologies in the Humanities course (apart from copy-pasting a music-player code for the Tumblr social media platform (Tumblr, n.d.) in 2016), I decided not to make further changes.
 This helped avoid accidentally breaking any features that were already working.
 The process of creating this website has been quite challenging in terms of meeting all the requirements and understanding how even the smallest typo or missing “>” sign can cause the code to not work, and due to the size of these mistakes, not finding them, hence not understanding why the code does not work, caused many frustrating moments.
 However, for the result and being able to confidently say that I can create a very basic website, it was all worth it.<br>
 </p>